Big Lots: Big Gains, After A Big Performance (NYSE:BIG)

 For the year 2019, Big Lots reported a modest 1% increase in sales to $5.3 billion, with operating profits (adjusted for asset gains) reported at $156 million, down quite a bit from $219 million the year before.
 Reported adjusted earnings of $144 million translated into earnings of $3.67 per share, although the earnings number excluded some adjustments.

 The real kicker is that a net debt load of $230 million by end of 2019 would transform into a net cash position of around $300 million following the sale-and-lease-back deal, working down to more than $7 per share.
 Based on the 2019 numbers, the reported earnings of $3.67 per share fell to $2.70 per share if we take out the adjustments, as incremental rental expenses (offset by reduced interest payments) made that I pegged GAAP numbers around $2 per share.
-Trading around the $20 mark in April, the 10 times pro-forma multiple looks very low, certainly with net cash at $7 per share, essentially valuing the operating business at 6-7 times 2019 earnings.
+Trading around the $20-mark in April, the 10 times pro-forma multiple looks very low, certainly with net cash at $7 per share, essentially valuing the operating business at 6-7 times 2019 earnings.

 This looked compelling of course, yet shares have been holding up better than other retail peers and while expectations were low, that applied to pretty much all the sector.
 That being said, the low valuation, significant net cash and the fact that 30% of sales are tied to food and consumables looked reasonably compelling.
 Nonetheless, with shares having doubled from $10 to $20 in the weeks ahead of the sale-and-lease-back transaction, I was not chasing the shares after they doubled already from the lows.
 This came as I had quite some exposure already to the wider retail sector, as I have wrongfully underestimated to the degree to which the company would benefit from the current conditions.